forrestjgq/lsp/thread/pwpt/pthread.md

 The mutex is always unlocked before sleeping or yielding.
 If the mutex remained locked, then main would be unable to insert a new alarm on the list.
 That would make the program behave synchronously-the user would have to wait until the alarm expired before doing anything else.
 (The user would be able to enter a single command, but would not receive another prompt until the next alarm expired.)
 Calling sleep blocks **alarm\_thread** for the required period of time-it cannot run until the timer expires.

 Calling **sched\_yield** instead is slightly different.
-We'll describe **sched\_yield** in detail later (in [[Section 5.5.](#5.5.)2](#5.5.2))-for now, just remember that calling **sched\_yield** will yield the processor to a thread that is ready to run, but will return immediately if there are no ready threads.
+We'll describe **sched\_yield** in detail later (in [Section 5.5.2](#5.5.2))-for now, just remember that calling **sched\_yield** will yield the processor to a thread that is ready to run, but will return immediately if there are no ready threads.
 In this case, it means that the main thread will be allowed to process a user command if there's input waiting-but if the user hasn't entered a command, sched yield will return immediately.

 If the alarm pointer is not null, that is, if an alarm was processed from **alarm\_list**, the function prints a message indicating that the alarm has expired.
 After printing the message, it frees the alarm structure.
 The thread is now ready to process another alarm.